On Privacy Weaknesses and Vulnerabilities in Software Systems: Common privacy threats in software applications

-In our taxonomy, we classify twenty-four privacy vulnerabilities into seven subcategories.
-In the classification process, we mapped a privacy threat in to the most relevant subcategory based on the description of each subcategory explained in \cite{Stallings2019}.
-We describe the categories, subcategories and their relevant privacy threats below.
-We also include the samples of sources where the privacy threats were raised or discussed.
+In our taxonomy, we classified 24 privacy vulnerabilities into 7 subcategories.
+In the classification process, we mapped a privacy threat into the most relevant subcategory based on the description of each subcategory explained in \cite{Stallings2019}.
+The categories, subcategories and their relevant privacy threats are described below.
+We also provide several examples of sources where the privacy threats were raised or discussed in each category\footnote{See the file named \emph{``4-RQ2-explanatory-study-papers''} in the data folder in the replication package for the full list of papers with their associated privacy threats.}.

-\subsubsection{\textbf{Information collection.}}
+\subsubsection{\textbf{Information collection}}

-(Sources: \citealp{Antn2004, Deng2011, Jana2013, Hasan2020, Lebeck2018, De2016, Drosatos2014a, OfficeJournaloftheEuropeanUnion;2016, ISO/IEC2011, HIPAA, GLBA, US1974, APA, OWASPsurvey}) This category concerns privacy threats that occur when collecting personal data from individuals.
+(Sources: \cite{De2016, Lebeck2018, Hasan2020, OfficeJournaloftheEuropeanUnion;2016, ISO/IEC2011, OWASPsurvey}) This category concerns privacy threats that occur when collecting personal data from individuals.
 The \emph{surveillance} subgroup covers vulnerabilities existing in the way software collects personal data such as watching individuals through cameras or CCTVs, listening to individuals, or recording individuals' activities.
-The privacy threat related to this subgroup is caused when personal data is collected without consent or permissions from individuals (e.g., via mobile sensors).
+The privacy threat related to this subgroup occurs when personal data is collected without consent or permissions from individuals (e.g. via mobile sensors).

-\subsubsection{\textbf{Information processing.}}
+\subsubsection{\textbf{Information processing}}